-Configuring authentication for an application link is essentially defining the level of trust between the two linked servers.
+Configuring authentication for an application link is essentially defining the level of trust between JIRA and another application.

 Choosing Authentication for an Application Link